We know COVID-19 in the community creates a risk, but we also know whānau have a significant, positive and beneficial role in supporting our patients.

-All visitors will have a health screen on arrival, and will need to follow a few important rules.
-They also need to follow the relevant Alert level guidance.()
+All visitors will have a health screen on arrival and will need to follow a few important rules.
+They also need to follow the relevant traffic light guidance.()

 Please continue to check this page.
 This information will be reviewed as and when the situation changes.

 Current information for visiting

 Please note, there may be some areas of the hospital unable to accept visitors to keep everyone safe.
 These areas may change from time to time.
 If you’re a nominated visitor, a member of the healthcare team will tell you if your visit is impacted.

 Patients in hospital (Inpatients)

 A patient may nominate up to two visitors who can visit during their stay in the hospital